mistval/fpersist/README.md

 ## Motivation

-This is inspired by [node-persist](https://www.npmjs.com/package/node-persist) which I moved away from due to its lack of support for multiple-readers/single-writer locking.
+This is inspired by [node-persist](https://www.npmjs.com/package/node-persist) which I moved away from due to its lack of support for multiple-readers/single-writer locking (the absense of which can potentially lead to database corruption) and functional edits.
 This library is meant to improve on that.

 Consider the following code using node-persist: